allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_39.md

 ---
-title: "The Acme of Insight â€” Raj Sundaramurthy, Catalyze Chief Product Officer"
+title: "The Acme of Insight” Raj Sundaramurthy, Catalyze Chief Product Officer"
 slug: the-acme-of-insight-raj-sundaramurthy-catalyze-chief-product-officer
 pubDate: "Wed, 16 Mar 2016 13:00:00 GMT"
 dateUnix: 2016-03-16T13:00:00Z
 author: mohan
 summary: |
+    From the arts to the sciences, having insight is the most effective method to developing understanding.
+Whether you desire to delve into a new area of expertise or explore a more generalized subject matter, having insight is critical.
+No one can advocate for this imperative more than Catalyze's new Chief Product Officer, Raj Sundaramurthy.
 lead: |

----
-Genius can often be defined by insightful measures.
     From the arts to the sciences, having insight is the most effective method to developing understanding.
 Whether you desire to delve into a new area of expertise or explore a more generalized subject matter, having insight is critical.
 No one can advocate for this imperative more than Catalyze's new Chief Product Officer, Raj Sundaramurthy.

+---

 > "Keep the main thing, the main thing." — Stephen Covey